ethannicholas/panda-old/docs/types.md

 `writeAll` is an instance method in the class `Foo`, and the second parameter is a `ListView` containing all of the variadic parameters.

+**IMPLEMENTATION NOTE:** ListView isn't implemented yet, as it's blocked on generics.
+Right this second variadics are actually an Array.

 Because inline methods and lambdas can capture values, and those values can potentially be mutable, methods can end up being either mutable or immutable.
 The types described above are mutable, permitting both immutable and mutable